 So let’s join and do something about it sincerely, for ourselves, our children, the future generation and for the development of the country we live in.

 Reasons for women empowerment:

 From home-based micro-businesses to small startups and shops, women will create over half of the 9.72 million new small-business jobs Forbes is predicting we’ll have by 2018.
-Not only are women creating more jobs, the National Federation for Independent Businesses says women-owned small businesses weather recessions more effectively and show more adaptability than men-owned small businesses.
+Not only are women creating more jobs, but the National Federation for Independent Businesses also says women-owned small businesses weather recessions more effectively and show more adaptability than men-owned small businesses.
 Want to have more jobs and more stability in the workforce?
 Support women’s business!

 Financial empowerment of women spurs economic growth within a country…which can lead to the country becoming more stable, reducing poverty, and becoming a bigger player in the global market.
 Having more bargaining chips on the table can help a country’s leaders make better deals with other governing bodies, as well as receive aid and support more effectively.
-Bottom line: More empowered women means more safety and security.
+Bottom line: More empowered women mean more safety and security.
 So women empowerment is extremely important.

 Are you a social activist?
 Do you hate big corporations like Coca Cola and Unilever?
 Did you camp out in Zuccotti Park with the rest of Occupy?
 The social, political, and financial empowerment of women would require massive shifts and changes to the status quo…

 When policymakers are mostly men, it seems like the needs of women (and a lot of other people) get thrown by the wayside.
-When women stand up in political forums, we get legislation that can save lives, protect young girls, women rights, and provide access to needed healthcare.
+When women stand up in political forums, we get legislation that can save lives, protect young girls, women rights, and provide access to needed health care.
 If we want our daughters to have the care they need in the future, we need more women in political power now.
 Empowerment for everyone!